 Shared stationery such as printed menus, magazines, pens, and paper removed Business centre Use of cleaning chemicals that are effective against Coronavirus Allergy-free room Vending machine (snacks) Fax/photocopying Express check-in/check-out Air conditioning

 Norwich is a small town in Windsor County and is home to approximately 3,414 residents, including some of Vermont’s wealthiest people.
 Montshire Museum of Science is just one of the many attractions in town that offers hands-on exhibits relating to the natural world.
 Art lovers will appreciate a diverse collection of art and artifacts at Hood Museum of Art.
 Residents can enjoy a day out at Sugarbush Farm or enjoy outdoor recreation on Gile Mountain.

-Stowe is a town located in Lamoille County, Vermont.
+Stowe is a town located in Lamoille County, and it is considered as one of the most beautiful towns in Vermont.
 It stands below Mount Mansfield, a popular destination for its hiking trails and winter ski slopes.
 The town has many restaurants, bars, and coffee shops.
 Near the base of Mount Mansfield, you will find Stowe Recreation Park which is an urban area known for its mountain pass and dense forest.
-The winter months are popular for skiing, while the summer months are perfect for golfing.
+The winter months are popular for skiing and snowboarding, while the summer months are perfect for golfing.
 Visitors can learn more about the area at Vermont Ski and Snowboard Museum.